CptMonac/Fex2016_Projects/Lesson_2/Readme.md

 #Robocode Lesson Plan

+##Initial Instructor Demo
-1. Download & Install
+1. Download & Install Robocode

-2. Start a battle
+2. Demo a robot battle
+	* Launch the 'robocode.bat' file.
+	* Click the 'Battle' menu, then select New
+	* Select the robot you would like to see battle and press the 'Add' button.
+	* Continue selecting and adding all robots you want to place on the battlefield.
+	* Press the 'Start battle' button.

+---
+##Student Pair-programming sessions

-3. Create your first robot
+###Create your first robot
 * Creating a robot can be easy
 * Making your robot a winner is not :).
 * Writing a robot can be addictive
 * Once you get going, you'll watch your creation as it goes through growing pains, making mistakes and missing critical shots.
 * As you learn, you'll be able to teach your robot how to act and what to do, where to go and who to avoid.

-4. Create your first 'Junior' Robot
-	* Your robot consists of three parts: the tank body, the gun, and the radar
-	* Each of these parts can be moved independently from each other
+* The robot you will be creating is a simple one that moves side to side.
+This lesson will teach you how to move your robot around the field.

+**Instructions**
+* Launch the 'robocode.bat' file
+* Click the 'Robot' menu option, then select 'Source Editor'
+* Click 'File', then 'Open'
+* Navigate to the 'robots' folder.
+Then, navigate tot he 'gwntutorial' folder.
+* Open the 'MoveTutorial.java' file.
+* There should be some sample code in the editor now.
+* Follow the instructions in the code to create your first robot.
+* After finishing every comment, save the program (Ctrl+S), and then compile (Ctrl+B).
-	* How to move the tank body around the battlefield
+* Add your robot to the battlefield to see what it does so far.

-6. Scan the battlefield
+##Scan the battlefield
-	* How to use the radar to scan the battlefield
+* This lesson will teach you how to use the radar to scan the battlefield.
-	* Sense of touch
-	* Sense of sight
-	* Other senses
-		When robot has died
-		When another robot has died
-		When robot has won the round
-		When bullet hit an opponent
-		When bullet hit wall
-		When bullet hit another bullet

-7. Targeting basics
-	* How to target other tanks with your gun
+**Instructions**
+* In the robot editor window, click 'File', then 'Open'
+* Navigate to the 'robots' folder.
+Then, navigate to the 'gwntutorial' folder.
+* Open the 'ScanTutorial.java' file
+* There should be some sample code in the editor now.
+* Follow the instructions in the code to create your first robot.
+* After finishing every comment, save the program (Ctrl+S), and then compile (Ctrl+B).
+* Add your robot to the battlefield to see what it does so far.